maxfedorov/youtrack-copy-context-app/README.md

-# Copy Context and Link App
+# Copy link and context as Markdown App

 Copy issue and article context or a configurable Markdown link to your clipboard.